Ozzymara/mind-haven/README.md

 Node.js (if applicable)
 A [GitHub](https://github.com/) account

-Live streaming in [VS Code](https://code.visualstudio.com/download) using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension (created by Ritwick Dey) is helpful because it automatically refreshes your browser as soon as you save your file and thereby, displaying the latest changes in real-time.
+Live streaming in [VS Code](https://code.visualstudio.com/download) using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension (created by Ritwick Dey) is helpful because it automatically refreshes your browser as soon as you save your file and thereby displaying the latest changes in real-time.
 Steps to Run Locally Using VS Code Live Server

 1. Install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) Extension on Open [VS Code](https://code.visualstudio.com/download).